-5.1 The Academy knows the needs of our Academy population very well and collects and analyses data in order to inform our planning and identify targets to achieve improvements.
+The academy knows the needs of our pupils and collects and analyses data in order to inform our planning and identify targets to achieve improvements.

-5.2 The Academy has procedures, working in partnership with parents and carers, to identify children who have a disability through our pupil admissions meetings.
+The academy has procedures, working in partnership with parents and carers, to identify children who have a disability.

-5.3 The Academy collects data and monitors progress and outcomes of different groups of pupils and uses this data to support academy improvement.
+The academy collects data and monitors progress and outcomes of different groups of pupils and uses this data to support academy improvement.
 Action is taken to close any gaps, for example, for those making slow progress in acquiring age-appropriate literacy and number skills.

-5.4 The Academy collects, analyses and publishes data:
+The academy collects, analyses and publishes data:

-- On the Academy population by gender and ethnicity; - On the percentage of pupils identified as having a special educational need and/or disability and by their principal need or disability; - By year group in terms of ethnicity, gender and proficiency in English; - On inequalities of outcome and participation, related to ethnicity, gender and disability and proficiency in English
+- On the academy population by gender and ethnicity; - On the percentage of pupils identified as having a special educational need and/or disability and by their principal need or disability; - By year group in terms of ethnicity, gender and EAL - On inequalities of outcome and participation, related to ethnicity, gender and disability and EAL

-5.5 The Academy publishes an analysis of standards reached by different groups at the end of each key stage:
+The academy publishes an analysis of standards reached by different groups at the end of each key stage.